Kickflip/kickflip-android-example/README.md

 			compile 'io.kickflip:sdk:0.9.9'
 	}

+The dev branch is configured with the Kickflip Android SDK as a submodule dependency.

 ### Develop on the bleeding edge

 If you'd like to modify the sdk or just develop on the bleeding edge, add the kickflip-android-sdk to this project as a submodule.
+This project's dev branch is configured in this manner.

 1. Clone the kickflip-android-sdk repo: